 Her thesis was entitled “Implications Relative to Curricular Offerings in Urban High Schools for Negroes Drawn from a Distribution of Teachers.”
 Using her classroom work in Kansas City, in her research, Davis tracked 27,408 grades given by Sumner teachers over two years in industrial arts, mathematics, social and physical sciences, drawing, modern language, English, commercial, home economics, and music.
 With a degree in hand, Davis was back to work at Sumner.

 Davis retired from teaching at Sumner Junior College in 1951.
 The longtime English teacher returned to Kentucky, the state of her birth, and lived in Louisville for the rest of her life.
 On September 3, 1963, she suffered a fall while in Anchorage, Kentucky.
 The immediate causes of death were listed as a fractured right hip followed by bronchial pneumonia a-er an extended stay in the hospital.
-Scottie Primus Davis died on December 9, 1963, in Anchorage, KY.
+Scottie Primus Davis died in Anchorage, KY, on December 9, 1963.
 The funeral was held at St. Boniface Catholic Church, with her burial at Calvary Cemetery.